openziti/ziti-doc/docusaurus/docs-ops/03-pki.md

 After being submitted to the Ziti Controller, the third party CA will have the isCsrValidated field set to false indicating it is not yet ready for use.
 A second step is needed to ensure the third party CA is setup properly as a CA.
-This step ensures the third party CA provided is capable of fullfilling CSR requests.
+This step ensures the third party CA provided is capable of fulfilling CSR requests.
 Clients attempting to connect to a Ziti Network using the third party CA will be rejected.

 To validate the third party CA a CSR must be generated and fulfilled by the third party CA to generate a certificate